 The result of this join is the following composite rows.
 These categories have a one-to-one relationship, because each row in the "left" category joins at most one row in the "right" category.

 Joined categories.
 Products.Id is omitted.

-For two categories to be copresent on a report, there must be a join path between them.
+For two categories to be co-present on a report, there must be a join path between them.
 They are either directly joined, or there is a path through one or more intermediate categories.
-You do not have to configure joins manually - they already exist in the environment.
-However, if you want to learn how to add or adjust joins on a per-report basis, this topic will explain the options that are available.
+You do not have to configure joins manually as they already exist in the environment.
+However, if you want to learn how to add or adjust joins on a per-report basis, the following sections explain the options that are available.

 The join that was previously described is the most common type of join, an inner join.
 When an inner join is applied, rows in either category that have no matching row in the other are excluded from the resulting table.
 However, you may not want to exclude these rows.
 To do so, you can change the type of join to an outer join.

 For example, the row in the Products category with Products.Id = 12 has no matching row in the Orders category.
 With an inner join, this row is excluded from the output.
 If you want to see the Products rows that have no matching Orders row, you can change the join type.

 To do so, from the Report Options > Advanced > Joins window, select the Products data that does not have Orders data checkbox.

 This changes the join between these categories to a left outer join, because all rows from the left category are included.
 The following rows result: